-As for what I’m doing now – I will be travelling across South East Asia for the next six months and will continue helping businesses use Facebook ads to drive concrete results.
+As for what I’m doing now – I will be travelling across Spain, Portugal, and France for the next six months and will continue helping businesses use Facebook ads to drive concrete results in 2018.

 Although I don’t know if I’ll be able to take on your project as well, maybe I could at least help you during a one-on-one consultation where we’d go through your Facebook advertising campaigns and discuss any questions or problems you might have.